 But is the 20-year term length right for you?
 Let’s find out:

-College education is expensive, and many parents look forward to supporting their children to pay for their college.
+A college education is expensive, and many parents look forward to supporting their children to pay for their college.
 If your youngest is a toddler, you need a 20-year term life insurance coverage to cover his/her college expense needs.

-Buying a 20-year term life insurance that will cover your remaining amount and term of mortgage can help your partner pay off the remaining mortgage with ease.
+Buying a 20-year term life insurance that will cover your remaining amount and term of the mortgage can help your partner pay off the remaining mortgage with ease.

 There are some situations where needing a life insurance policy is of less importance, such as: